Thairath Online

 Life02 Mar 2026 15:38 GMT+7

-Total lunar eclipse on 3 March 2026 GMT+7, [astronomy] It is a natural phenomenon many eagerly await to see the “ Blood Moon ” with the naked eye on Magha Puja night.
-If missed this time, the next opportunity will be in two years, at the end of 2028 CE.
-Thairath Online will introduce what “ a lunar eclipse ” actually is.
-When it happens, where to watch—check all the details here.
+Total lunar eclipse on 3 March 2026 It is a natural phenomenon many have been waiting for, to witness the “ blood moon ” with the naked eye on the night of Magha Puja.
+If missed, the next chance will be two years later, at the end of 2028.
+Thairath Online will guide you to understand what a “ lunar eclipse ” actually is.
+What time it occurs and where to watch it—check all the details here in one place.

-Lunar eclipse 2026 (English: Lunar Eclipse) is a phenomenon when the Sun, Earth, and Moon align in a straight line, with Earth in the middle, casting its shadow over the Moon.
+Lunar eclipse 2026 (English: Lunar Eclipse) is a phenomenon where the Sun, Earth, and Moon align in a straight line, with Earth positioned in the middle, causing Earth's shadow to fall on the Moon.

-A total lunar eclipse occurs only on full moon nights, specifically days 14-15 of the lunar cycle.
-As the Moon passes through Earth's dark shadow, it gradually becomes partially obscured until fully darkened, then slowly brightens again as it leaves Earth's shadow.
+A total lunar eclipse happens only during a full moon, on the 14th-15th lunar day.
+As the Moon moves into Earth's darkest shadow, it gradually appears to be covered until fully darkened, then slowly brightens again after exiting Earth's shadow.

-In traditional Thai belief, this event is called “ Rahu swallowing the Moon ,” but astronomically, it is a natural event safely visible to the naked eye without special equipment.
+In ancient Thai beliefs, this phenomenon is called “ Rahu swallowing the Moon ” but astronomically, it is a natural event safely observable with the naked eye without any special equipment.

 จันทรุปราคา 2569 มีวันไหน? ปรากฏการณ์จันทรุปราคาแบบเต็มดวง (Total Lunar Eclipse) จะเกิดขึ้นในวันอังคารที่ 3 มีนาคม 2569

-Total lunar eclipse on 3 March 2026: timing and viewing locations—check the schedule carefully.
+Total lunar eclipse on 3 March 2026: When and where to watch—check the exact times.

-The total lunar eclipse will be visible across Thailand on Magha Puja night, visible to the naked eye from when the Moon rises above the horizon, between 15:44 and 21:23 GMT+7.
-It will gradually turn brick red, known as the “Blood Moon,” occurring at the precise times below.
+The total lunar eclipse will be visible over Thailand on Magha Puja night, viewable with the naked eye starting from moonrise.
+From 15:44 to 21:23.
+The Moon will gradually turn a brick-red color, known as the “blood moon," according to the following schedule.

-• Where to view the total lunar eclipse?
-It is visible nationwide in Thailand, with five main observation points: Sirithorn Astronomy Park in Mae Rim, Chiang Mai; regional observatories in Nakhon Ratchasima, Khon Kaen, Chachoengsao, and Songkhla.
+• Where to watch the total lunar eclipse: It can be seen throughout Thailand, with five main observation points: Sirithorn Astronomy Park in Mae Rim District, Chiang Mai; and regional observatories in Nakhon Ratchasima, Khon Kaen, Chachoengsao, and Songkhla.

 เช็กให้ชัวร์ เวลาชมจันทรุปราคาเต็มดวง 3 มีนาคม 2569 /ขอบคุณภาพจาก : สถาบันวิจัยดาราศาสตร์แห่งชาติ (องค์การมหาชน)

-Lunar eclipses don’t happen as often as many think; on average, there are at least two per year.
-Some years may have more, but not every year features a “ total lunar eclipse ,” making thephenomenonon 3 March 2026 particularly noteworthy.
+Lunar eclipses do not occur as often as many think.
+On average, there are at least about two per year, and some years may have more.
+However, not every year has a “ total lunar eclipse ,” which makes thephenomenonon 3 March 2026 especially noteworthy.

-However, the 2026 lunar eclipse won’t be clearly visible everywhere.
-Visibility depends on factors such as location, weather, and Moon rise time.
-If it occurs during daytime or in the opposite hemisphere, it won’t be visible, which is why some find it hard to witness.
+However, lunar eclipses in 2026 will not be clearly visible everywhere, as visibility depends on factors like location, weather, and moonrise timing.
+If it occurs during daytime or in the opposite hemisphere, it will not be visible, which is why many find it a rare event to observe.